Crimea profile

 The Crimean Tatars have their own unofficial parliament, the Mejlis, which states its purpose as being to promote the rights and interests of the Crimean Tatars.

-The port of Sevastopol is a major naval base and has been home to the Black Sea Fleet since Soviet times.
+The port of Sevastopol is a major naval base and has been home to the Black Sea Fleet since 1783.
 Following the collapse of the USSR, the fleet was divided up between Russia and Ukraine.

-The continuing presence of the Russian fleet in Sevastopol has been a focus of tension between Russia and Ukraine.
-In 2008, Ukraine - then under the pro-Western President Viktor Yushchenko - demanded that Moscow not use the Black Sea Fleet during the its conflict with Georgia.
+The presence of the Russian fleet in Sevastopol was a focus of tension between Russia and Ukraine.
+In 2008, Ukraine - then under the pro-Western President Viktor Yushchenko - demanded that Moscow not use the Black Sea Fleet during the its war with Georgia.

 Both countries had agreed to allow the Russian fleet to stay until 2017, but after the election of the pro-Russian Viktor Yanukovych as president in 2010, Ukraine agreed to extend the lease by 25 years beyond 2017, in return for cheaper Russian gas.